HaneenEhdaa/Flutter-Localization/README.md

 # Shopping App

 This project is a simple Flutter-based shopping application interface that includes a **Sign-Up Page** and a **Shopping Screen**.
 The app validates user inputs and provides feedback through dialogs and snack bars.
-Below are the project details.
+Below are the project details and added localization option.

 ## Problem Statement:
 Title: Create signup page to access the shopping screen